 582. CLINICAL RESEARCH IN OBSTETRICS AND GYNECOLOGY.
 Fourth year.
 Students will work with a member of the faculty on any problem relating to the diagnosis or treatment of an obstetrical-gynecological disease.
 Research will be carried out in the library, medical records room, outpatient and inpatient areas, and laboratories of the department.
 A written and oral report of the research will be required.
 Three hours per week; six week units.
-Dr. Noyes and Staff.
+Staff.

-583. EXPERIMENTAL METHODS IN REPRODUCTIVE BIOLOGY.
-First, Second, and Fourth years.
-Students may work with any member of the faculty on a problem relating to experimental aspects of reproductive biology.
-The laboratories and animal quarters of the department will be made available to the student.
-A written and oral report of the research will be required.
-Three hours per week.
-FALL & SPRING.
-Dr. Glasser and Staff.
 599. SEMINAR IN DEVELOPMENTAL BIOLOGY.
 First, Second, and Fourth years.
 Weekly seminar including lectures and discussion by the full-time faculty, visiting lecturers, and participating students.
 (Anatomy 599.)
 One hour per week.
 FALL & SPRING.
 Drs.
-Glasser and DeFeo.
+Glasser and Davies.